Gozi1/LightBnB/LightBnB_WebApp-master/README.md

   * `server.js` is the entry point to the application.
 This connects the routes to the database.
   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
-It doesn't currently connect to any database, all it does is return data from `.json` files.
+It currently connects to a psql database.